Whether you’re looking to learn some gluten-free recipes or become a master baker, we’ve hand-picked the best cookery schools from across the country…

 Life Kitchen at The Lodge

-The UK’s first cancer cookery school is opening this June, offering free classes to people living with cancer.
+The UK’s first cancer cookery school opened this June, offering free classes to people living with cancer.
 The idea was thought up by food writer and stylist Ryan Riley, who hosted pop-up masterclasses across the UK before launching a fundraising campaign to set up a bricks-and-mortar site, Life Kitchen.
-The project has gained support from the likes of Hugh Fearnley-Whittingstall and Jamie Oliver, and an official opening will be taking place on 4 June with Nigella Lawson.
+The project has gained support from the likes of Hugh Fearnley-Whittingstall and Jamie Oliver, and the school was officially opened this June by Nigella Lawson.

 Life Kitchen at The Lodge, Mowbray Park Sunderland.